darvin/Diabolus/GameDesignDocument.md

 #### Biotop

 Biotop is a theme of level.
-It consists of set of assets of the level, kinds of monsters player can encounter on that level, set of handmade level pieces and link onto archetype.
+It consists of set of tiles of the level, kinds of monsters player can encounter on that level, set of handmade level pieces and link onto archetype.
 Good examples of biotops could be:

  * Magical forest
  * Techno city